Which Sentence Contains A Restrictive Clause

 Conclusion: Mastering the Nuances of Restrictive Clauses

 Mastering restrictive clauses is a significant step towards achieving grammatical precision and writing clarity.
 By understanding the defining characteristics of restrictive clauses, distinguishing them from non-restrictive clauses, and paying close attention to punctuation, you can enhance the precision and effectiveness of your writing.
 Remember, the key lies in identifying essential information and ensuring that your sentences convey your intended meaning without ambiguity.
-Continuous practice and attention to detail will help you confidently navigate the complexities of restrictive clauses and become a more skilled and confident writer.
+And continuous practice and attention to detail will help you confidently manage the complexities of restrictive clauses and become a more skilled and confident writer.
 Keep practicing and refining your skills – the rewards are well worth the effort!